 - Restore misshapen teeth

-If you have discolored or damaged teeth, please contact our office for an appointment.
-We will gladly help you find the right cosmetic solution for your specific need.
+If you have discolored or damaged teeth, please get in touch with our office for an appointment.
+We will gladly help you find the right cosmetic solution for your needs.

 Tooth Bonding vs. Porcelain Veneers

-Although they may be used for mostly the same purposes, dental bonding, and porcelain veneers vary in price and longevity.
-Dental bonding is often a temporary fix for dental issues and is typically used while patients decide on a more permanent restoration.
+Although they may be used for the same purposes, dental bonding and porcelain veneers vary in price and longevity.
+Dental bonding is often a temporary fix for dental issues.
+Patients typically receive bonding treatment while they decide on a more permanent restoration.

 Does tooth bonding hurt?

 No, you shouldn’t feel any pain with the bonding process.
-If anything, you’ll feel a slight amount of sensitivity because we have to remove a minimal amount of tooth structure.
-However, it’s an extremely small amount, so you may not feel anything at all.
+If anything, you’ll feel slightly sensitive because we have to remove a minimal amount of tooth structure.
+However, we remove a small portion of the tooth, so you may not feel anything.

 Can I get cavities with tooth bonding?